-If $r=n$ in problem \eqref{definition-f-new}, or $r_p=n_p$ for $1\leq p\leq d$ in problem \eqref{definition-f-prob-1}, then these problems have orthogonal constraints on unitary groups (or orthogonal groups in real case).
-In this case, besides the above optimization methods, one important approach is to use the Jacobi-type rotations \cite{begovic2021convergence,Cardoso93:JADE,Como94:sp,Lathauwer96:simultaneous,Lathauwer01:ICA,martin2008jacobi,LUC2017globally,li2020convergence,li2019jacobi,ULC2019}.
-From the computational point of view, a key step of Jacobi-type methods is to solve a subproblem.
-For example, for the 3rd order real symmetric tensor case of JATD-S problem, De Lathauwer, De Moor and Vandewalle \cite{Lathauwer01:ICA} show that the solution of the subproblem has an SVD solution of a symmetric $2\times 2$ (real case) or $3\times 3$ (complex case) matrix.
-The 3rd order real tensor (not necessarily symmetric) generalization of the Jacobi SVD algorithm \cite{GoluV96:jhu} also uses a similar method, while the subproblem is to maximize the trace of a tensor in \cite{martin2008jacobi}.
+If $r=n$ in problem \eqref{definition-f-new}, or $r_p=n_p$ for $1\leq p\leq d$ in problem \eqref{definition-f-prob-1}, then these problems have orthogonal constraints on unitary groups, or on the product of unitary groups.
+In this case, besides the above optimization methods, one important approach is to use the Jacobi-type rotations \cite{Cardoso93:JADE,Como94:sp,Lathauwer96:simultaneous,Lathauwer01:ICA,martin2008jacobi,li2020convergence}.
+From the computational point of view, a key step of Jacobi-type methods is to solve the subproblem.
+For example, for the order-$3$ real symmetric tensor case of joint approximate symmetric tensor diagonalization, De Lathauwer, De Moor and Vandewalle \cite{Lathauwer01:ICA} showed that the solution of the subproblem has an SVD solution of a symmetric $2\times 2$ (real case) or $3\times 3$ (complex case) matrix.
+The order-$3$ real tensor (not necessarily symmetric) generalization of the Jacobi SVD algorithm \cite{GoluV96:jhu} also uses a similar method, while the subproblem is to maximize the trace of a tensor \cite{martin2008jacobi}.
 In this criterion, the subproblem has a straightforward explicit solution.
-If we set up the criterion as maximizing the sum of squares of the diagonal elements, it does not have a straightforward explicit solution, but has an explicit solution involving the SVD.
+If we set up the criterion as maximizing the sum of squares of the diagonal elements, it does not have a straightforward explicit solution, but still has an explicit solution involving the SVD.
 In the joint SVD problem for $2\times 2$ real matrices, it was shown in \cite{Pesquet2001Joint} that maximizing the sum of squares of the diagonal elements is equivalent to maximizing the trace.
 However, these two subproblem criteria are not equivalent in higher order tensor cases.